opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Run tasks and models on ML nodes only

 If `true`, ML Commons tasks and models run machine learning (ML) tasks on ML nodes only.
 If `false`, tasks and models run on ML nodes first.
 If no ML nodes exist, tasks and models run on data nodes.

-We recommend that you do not set this value to "false" on production clusters.
+We recommend setting `plugins.ml_commons.only_run_on_ml_node` to `true` on production clusters.
+{: .tip}

 ### Setting